 Tribal Funds; Tribal Property

 All funds administered by the Housing Department are Tribal funds and all land purchased with Tribal funds shall be deemed Tribal property.
-The General Council hereby delegates to Tribal Council the Housing Department and responsibility to monitor and approve all expenditures of Housing Department funds through review and approval of annual IHBG/operating budgets, Indian Housing Plans, annual performance reports, policies and procedures, and quarterly fiscal reports for each grant.
+The General Community Council hereby delegates to Tribal Council the Housing Department and responsibility to monitor and approve all expenditures of Housing Department funds through review and approval of annual IHBG/operating budgets, Indian Housing Plans, annual performance reports, policies and procedures, and quarterly fiscal reports for each grant.

 VII.
 COOPERATION IN CONNECTION WITH PROJECTS; DUE PROCESS